Empyreal96/easy-build-xbox/README.md

 **Previous Updates**

 ```
+- Updated link for the .vhd as it was down
+- Added BIOSPack from the Barnabus Kernel leak as it allows building of a *working* BIOS ROM
+- Added EEPROM Building options
+- Better definitions for building Retai (XM3)
+- Written from scratch a new script for copying Debugging Symbols
+- Adjusted Main menu with a sub-menu for building ISOs
 - Added a 'First Run' check.. so after the initial welcome screen, you won't see it again
 - Allowed 'RETAIMXM3' to be defined through easybuild 'easybuild free XM3'
 - Added Directory to be built for the tool KeyDump